 “Intra-host, the HCV strain infecting an individual forms a large population of closely related but distinct genetic variants, referred to as quasispecies” line 66-67. b.
 Figure 4 has 3 panels, but they are not described in the (too brief) caption for that figure.

 Added description of the panels, line 404-408 Reviewer #2: Introduction A reasonable introduction for the general readership of PLoS One, including setting the context of HIV-viral hepatitis coinfections in Bulgaria.
 There are some minor details in the description of HCV genetics that could be better described.
 1. Authors should refer to Smith et al in reference to HCV genotypes / subtypes (line 65) in place of NCBI (which is unreferenced): Donald B. Smith Jens Bukh Carla Kuiken A. Scott Muerhoff Charles M. Rice Jack T. Stapleton Peter Simmonds (2014).
-“Expanded classification of hepatitis C virus into 7 genotypes and 67 subtypes: Updated criteria and genotype assignment web resource”, https://doi.org/10.1002/hep.26744 2.
+“Expanded classification of hepatitis C virus into 7 genotypes and 67 subtypes: Updated criteria and genotype assignment web resource”, https://doi.org/10.1002/hep.26744

+Thank you, the reference list is now updated, lines 65 and 319 2.
 The authors may briefly clarify the term “intra-host” (line 66) considering the general readership of the journal.
 For example “Within each individual (termed ‘intra-host’), HCV forms a large population of closely related…” may be helpful for later use if the term.

+Suggestion incorporated, line 66

-Suggestion i 3.
-On line 73 the authors mention that measuring genetic distances “accurately detects HCV transmission”.
+3. On line 73 the authors mention that measuring genetic distances “accurately detects HCV transmission”.
 I feel that the authors should clarify this statement, as phylogenetic analyses cannot comment definitively on transmission events.
-The authors may want to clarify that phylogenetic analyses are inferred from available data, cannot comment on directionality, and may be complicated by biased or incomplete sampling of transmission networks.Here w 4.
-In the final paragraph of the introduction, I would suggest that the authors describe the aims and hypothesis of the manuscript, rather than the outcomes.clarify92 as follows:
+The authors may want to clarify that phylogenetic analyses are inferred from available data, cannot comment on directionality, and may be complicated by biased or incomplete sampling of transmission networks.

+The statement of this sentence is accurate and further detail could be found in the referred paper.
+Quasispecies analysis can very accurately inform about transmission events.
+Here we do not make a claim that this distance informs directionality.
+On that note, directionality can actually be determined with very high probability using quasispecies analysis, but with different algorithm, which was not applied in this study.
+4. In the final paragraph of the introduction, I would suggest that the authors describe the aims and hypothesis of the manuscript, rather than the outcomes.

+Good point, the text was amended to clarify, lines 87-92 as follows:

 This study was aimed at using GHOST to conduct genetic surveillance of HCV infections among a population of HCV-HIV coinfected patients using serum specimens collected from HIV incidence cases identified during 2010-2014 in 15 cities in Bulgaria.
 As this is a cohort with high risk behavior the analyses was intended to gain insight into the variability of the HCV virus and any potential transmissions in circumstance when the disease incidence itself did not alert to an outbreak situation.
 This is the first report on the molecular epidemiology of HIV/HCV coinfections in the country.